kzvonarek/Flappy-Clone/README.md

-# cwappyClone
+# KwappyClone
-"Cwappy Bird" a remake of Flappy Bird, done to learn Unity again.
+"Kwappy Bird" a remake of Flappy Bird, done to learn Unity again.